AlphaBeta1906/create-flask-app/README.md

 - [ ] Add more templates
 - [x] Use requests instead of gitPython
 - [ ] Create better app
-- [ ] Use somthing other than file to list templates
-- [ ] Make more bit like package manager but for project templates
-- [ ] A website for templates?

 *Note: this project still under development*